RasmusBahbah/CARRA2/docs/carra2py methods.rst

              The resoultion of the output, there are three options, 1000,2500 or 5000 all in meters, the default is set to 2500 meters.

-**Returns:     output: dictionary of floats:**
+**Returns:     output: dict of floats:**

-             outputs a dictionary of the albedo at each area in the specifiec resolution
+             outputs a dictionary of the albedo at each area in the specifiec resolution in EPSG:3413 projection.
+             The dictionary strutcture: output[area] = {"x" : x_coordinates, "y" : y_coordinates, "albedo" : albedo}

 AVHRR.export_to_tif(polar=None)
 ~~~~~~~~~~~~~~~~